wbamberg/idl-reference/docs/nsIJSInspector.md

 asked to return, or "stopped" if it has been asked to return once it has
 finished processing the current event.

-@param requestor   A token of the caller's choice to identify this event
-                   loop.

-@return depth      The number of running enterNestedEventLoop calls
-                   remaining, now that this one has returned.

                    (Note that not all calls still on the stack are
                    necessary running; exitNestedEventLoop can ask any